BenPortz/job-scout/README.md

 ### Design notes

-**Deterministic filters before the expensive stage.** Remote versus hybrid, recency, company stage, title, and compensation are all checked in code.
+**Deterministic filters before the expensive stage.** Remote versus hybrid, recency, company stage, title, required skills, and compensation are all checked in code.
 The model sees a handful of pre-qualified listings instead of a hundred raw ones, which cuts cost and makes runs reproducible.
 The same raw file always yields the same candidates file, so you can re-run the judge against a frozen candidate set while iterating on the prompt.

-**Schema-validated handoffs.** `[schemas/](schemas/)` defines the contract between stages.
+**Schema-validated handoffs.** `[schemas/](schemas/)` defines the stages.
 When the judging model drifts from the expected shape, it fails as a schema error instead of silently producing a malformed report.

 **The renderer does not call the model.** The judge writes the match-fit for each qualifier (match